If you’re a creative social butterfly who’s also a natural leader, party planning could be the ideal career for you.

 On the other hand, event planners tend to manage larger, more complex events, working with bigger teams to put on higher-budget extravaganzas, with commercial AV equipment, several vendors, and more.

-If you want to get into event planning, then party planning can be a good place to start.
+So, if you want to get into event planning, then a party planning business can be a good place to start.

 Some Frequently Asked Questions:

 Do you need a license to be an Event planner?